John Joseph (singer): Cro-Mags

-McGowan joined the New York City hardcore punk band Cro-Mags in 1981 as the lead singer and then again from 1984 until 1987, taking over on vocals from Eric Casanova.
+McGowan then joined the New York City hardcore punk band Cro-Mags in 1981 as the lead singer and then again from 1984 until 1987, taking over on vocals from Eric Casanova.
 And rejoined in 1991 - He sang on a demo and wrote lyrics on the band's first, third, and fourth albums (The Age of Quarrel, Alpha Omega, and Near Death Experience).
 He also sings lead on the Before the Quarrel CD, essentially a reissue of the demo.
+The group disbanded in 2002, however McGowan and original drummer Mackie Jayson began playing shows under the Cro-Mags name again in 2009.
+With other notable NYC hardcore musicians such as Craig Setari from Sick of It All on bass and A.J.
+Novello from Leeway on guitar.